harness/developer-hub/docs/continuous-delivery/cd-services/k8s-services/kubernetes-services.md

 You can use:

 - Standard Kubernetes manifests hosted in any repo or in Harness.
-- Values YAML files with Go templating.
+- Values YAML files that use Go templating to template manifests.
-- Hardcoded values and Harness expressions in your values YAML files.
+- Values YAML files can use a mix of hardcoded values and Harness expressions.

 <details>
 <summary>Watch a short video</summary>
 Here's a quick video showing you how to add manifests and Values YAML files in Harness.
 It covers Kubernetes as well as other types like Helm Charts.

 <!-- Video:
 https://www.youtube.com/watch?v=dVk6-8tfwJc-->
 <docvideo src="https://www.youtube.com/watch?v=dVk6-8tfwJc" />